WebSocket Communication Protocol

 9. Summary

-• Handshake Phase: Sending "type":"hello", waiting for server response.
+• Handshake Phase: Send "type":"hello", wait for server return.